-From the State group, you choose which of the available states you are styling for an object.
-The state options are:
+From the State group, you can choose which of the available states you are styling for an object.
+The state options include the following:

-Normal.
-This is the default state of an object in which an event, such as a hover, is not occurring, or if styling for that event is not defined.
+- Normal.
+This is the default state of an object in which an event, such as a hover, is not occurring, or if styling for that event is not defined. - Active.
+This is the state in which the object is currently in use.
+An example is the background color of the current page tab. - Hover.

-■ Hover.
 This is the state in which the mouse cursor is resting on the object.